Availity/sdk-js/packages/keyv-local-sync/README.md

 The following are third-party storage adapters compatible with keyv-local-sync:

-- [quick-lru](https://github.com/sindresorhus/quick-lru) - Simple "Least Recently Used" (LRU) cache
+*   [quick-lru](https://github.com/sindresorhus/quick-lru) - Simple "Least Recently Used" (LRU) cache
-- [keyv-local-sync-file](https://github.com/zaaack/keyv-local-sync-file) - File system storage adapter for keyv-local-sync

 ## Add Cache Support to your Module

 keyv-local-sync is designed to be easily embedded into other modules to add cache support.
 The recommended pattern is to expose a `cache` option in your modules options which is passed through to keyv-local-sync.
-Caching will work in memory by default and users have the option to also install a keyv-local-sync storage adapter and pass in a connection string, or any other storage that implements the `Map` API.

 You should also set a namespace for your module so you can safely call `.clear()` without clearing unrelated app data.